-There's no wrong or right time—some couples even do it at the altar!
+There's no wrong or right time.

-Once you tie the knot, it's up to you and your new spouse to decide when to change your relationship status or last name on your social media sites.
+Once you get engaged or tie the knot, it's up to you and your new spouse to decide when to change your relationship status or last name on your social media sites.
 For some couples, this can be a very important moment; for others, it's no big deal.
 So if and when you're ready to make the change, go for it.

 After you post your "engaged" status, your friends and family will be dying to find out what the ring looks like, so indulge them with a photo (you may want to prep with a manicure first).
 It's not bragging to share a pic with the exciting news.
 Leave out the other details, because how much it cost isn't anyone else's business—the point is that it symbolizes the commitment you're making.
 Everyone's going to be checking out your hand for the first few months anyway, so make it easy for friends and family to admire from afar.

 Enjoy your day and stay off your phone while still keeping everyone updated.

 Your wedding day will fly by, and if you're on your phone the whole time, you'll miss out on what's important.
 Focus on the guests who have come to celebrate with you, instead of everyone in your social media circles.
 You can always designate a "tweeter of honor"—it could be another bridesmaid who isn't your maid of honor (she'll have plenty of responsibilities already) or you can even hire someone to keep your social networks updated throughout the day so you won't have to.
 Another option is to schedule tweets beforehand, so they're ready to go without the hassle.